-Now acting deputy principal at Brisbane Bayside State College, a distinguished 17-year academic career involving research, grant and paper writing and global jet-setting has been replaced with public high school maths/science teaching – and Matthews could not be happier.
+Now acting deputy principal at Brisbane Bayside State College, a distinguished 17-year academic career involving research, grant and paper writing and global jet-setting has been replaced with public high school maths/science teaching – and Mathews could not be happier.

-Having studied science and gained a degree at the University of Melbourne, Matthews did her honours in Genetics, then later a PhD through the University of Sydney, before her post-doctoral studies in chlamydia took her to Memphis, Tennessee and San Francisco, before she settled in Brisbane working at QUT in its School of Life Sciences.
+Having studied science and gained a degree at the University of Melbourne, Mathews did her honours in Genetics, then later a PhD through the University of Sydney, before her post-doctoral studies in chlamydia took her to Memphis, Tennessee and San Francisco, before she settled in Brisbane working at QUT in its School of Life Sciences.

 The steady arrival of her three young children at the turn of the century saw her working part-time as a research fellow and eventually volunteering in her children’s classrooms in the mid 2000s, where she worked with literacy groups and maths groups before becoming one of the CSIRO’s Scientists in Schools.

 “I just found that being in the classroom gave me a real buzz and being around teachers gave me a real buzz,” Mathews says.

 “And then a principal I met, after I chatted to her about some of my observations, just said ‘you have to come into education, Sarah’ – and it’s the best decision I’ve made.”